 Regional Innovation Chair (RIC) in Rural Economic Development

 The work of the RIC is based on regional priorities and partnerships with local and regional organizations and businesses.
-By supporting evidence-based planning and decision-making, the RIC aims to improve the economic climate of regional rural communities.
+By supporting evidence-based planning and decision-making, the RIC aims to improve the economic climate of rural regions and communities.

 The RIC was formally established in 2006 to conduct a program of research in rural economic development.
 The position is supported through an endowment established under the BC Leading Edge Endowment Fund, which included matching funding from non-government sources.